Est. 2008

 In her mind, Maggie felt her heel descend onto the brittle skin of the frozen pool, felt it snap like a tendon.

 “Shit!” she swore.
-The thin paper had pinched between the scissors and torn, leaving a large section of the wrapping useless.
+The thin paper had pinched between the scissors and ripped, leaving a large section of the pattern useless.
 Her eyes welled with moisture, but not enough to break into tears.
 She looked at Jacob.

 “I’m sorry.
 I just—I feel like there’s a film on my brain,” she began, although that wasn’t quite right.
 “I could barely get down my breakfast this morning, it was like eating sand.
 And my skin—I don’t know what’s wrong with me.”

-Jacob tried to assuage her, “There’s nothing wrong with you.
-You probably got a cold last night; sinus stuff will mess with your taste.”
+Jacob tried to reassure her, “There’s nothing wrong with you.
+Maybe you’re getting a little sick, it’s winter.”
 Maggie said nothing, hoping this, at least, might be true.
 “And the rest is just a bad mood.
 What can I do to cheer you up?”

 She almost did cry, then, for how hopelessly alone she was, for how far Jacob was from what she needed right now.
 Something was wrong and she couldn’t share it with him.
-What was the socially appropriate way to tell your almost-boyfriend, ‘Hey, I feel like I bought something I want to return; everything about you is annoying me right now; please go away and don’t kiss me.
+What was the socially appropriate way to tell your almost-boyfriend, ‘Hey, I feel like I’m in the process of buying something I already want to return; everything about you is annoying me right now; please go away and don’t kiss me.

-Then, before she could stop him, he did kiss her, and what it felt like was a hot, wet, breathy mouth on the skin of her face, which itself felt stripped and dry.
+Then, before she could stop him, he did kiss her, and what it felt like was a hot, wet, breathy mouth on the skin of her face.
 During that kiss, she could think only of cold, evaporating saliva, of the rank, slimy fibrils on every tongue of every species, and she pulled away before she could gag, hoping it she hadn’t done so too quickly.
 It wasn’t just Jacob’s kiss, it was the very idea of kissing that was all at once grotesque to her.

 “I think I just need to be alone,” she told him, not meeting his eyes.